tbbui-732/OpenGL-Project/README.md

-# LearnOpenGL - OSX
+# Make Build of LearnOpenGL

-Following along LearnOpenGL text but configured for OSX/Unix
+The Visual Studio build was a little finicky.
+Make really simplified the process for building on UNIX like systems.